Zeutschler/paceline/readme.md

 **paceline** has no external dependencies and should run on any platform (although not tested for all).

-In addition, the word ***"paceline"*** is hereby introduced to the developer community as a nice abbreviation for simple "*performance testing*" or "*performance testing*".
-Especially for those who love performance optimization.
-So...
+In addition, the word ***"paceline"*** is hereby introduced to the developer community as a nice abbreviation for simple "*code performance measurement*" and "*performance testing*".
+Especially for those who love performance optimization ;-) So...
 > Have you already **pacelined** your code today?

 ## Features
-Here are the the things that **paceline** does (hopefully for your pleasure):
+Here are the things that **paceline** does:
 * Measure the runtime of any Python function.
 If you don't have a function, just wrap your code into a function and measure that.
 * Show a nice progressbar while executing multiple iterations of your Python function to measure performance.
 * Evaluate some basic statistics over the runtime variance of your Python function.